In Summary

 Back sleeping is the position most commonly recommended, and the structural rationale is sound: spinal alignment is preserved, weight distribution is even, and no organ is mechanically compressed.
 For patients whose primary concern is musculoskeletal — chronic back pain, disc disease, postural asymmetry — it is often the best choice.

 Its limitation, from a Korean medicine perspective, is that it is energetically neutral.
-It asks nothing of the body’s organizing systems and therefore produces nothing in the way of active restoration.
-It is rest, not recovery.
+It asks little of the body’s organizing systems and therefore produces little in the way of active restoration.
+It is rest, in this framing, more than recovery.

 There is also a subset of patients for whom supine sleeping is poorly tolerated: those with significant Qi stagnation, particularly in the chest and upper abdomen.
 These patients report waking with a sense of heaviness, difficulty breathing deeply, or an undefined unease they cannot locate precisely.
 They often shift unconsciously to a lateral position within the first sleep cycle.
-For them, supine sleeping is an aspiration rather than a practice.
+(Persistent breathlessness or heaviness that wakes someone at night should, of course, be evaluated medically rather than attributed to posture alone.)

 What Changes in Position Tell You

 A patient who slept supine for forty years and has recently begun waking prone or in a tightly curled fetal position is showing you something.
-The body’s compensatory requirements have shifted.
-Something has changed in the internal organ balance that is no longer being managed by the previous position.
+The body’s compensatory requirements may have shifted.
+Something has changed in the internal balance that the previous position no longer manages.

 I ask about sleeping position changes during intake for exactly this reason.
-A sudden onset of stomach sleeping in a previously lateral sleeper can indicate early cardiopulmonary strain.
-A new preference for the left side — which draws blood away from the liver and increases cardiac load — sometimes correlates with hepatic overload states: the body avoiding the right side because the liver is too congested to benefit from additional blood flow toward it.
+A sudden onset of stomach sleeping in a previously lateral sleeper can suggest early cardiopulmonary strain.
+A new preference for the left side sometimes correlates with hepatic overload states.
+These are not diagnoses.
+They are signals that warrant proper investigation rather than self-interpretation.

 Practical Guidance Without Overcomplication